As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Can I Sell Quartz Crystals?

 So, if the imitations are so popular, you need to find a place where your natural material can be appreciated for what it is.
-There is a different market for raw and crystal quartz, so you must go to different places to sell it.
+There are different raw and crystal quartz markets, so you must go to different places to sell them.

 Another route is joining rock and crystal clubs and then attending their events.
 These are usually friendly, personal affairs where you can share your passion for minerals and exchange interesting specimens.